Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Introduction

 Two-dimensional (2D) beam size measurements in the transverse plane are of fundamental importance to quantify the performance of accelerators.
 They allow for the characterization of the emittance of the particle beam, a key parameter defining an accelerator.
 The transverse distribution of particles is well characterized by a 2D Gaussian~\cite{Sands:1969lzn} and parameterised by major axis, minor axis, and the tilt angle.

 In synchrotron light sources, noninvasive beam size measurements exploiting the Synchrotron Radiation (SR) emitted by the electron beam are mainly performed via direct imaging or interferometry techniques~\cite{Kube:Dipac07}.
-Among the direct imaging techniques, the X-ray pinhole~\cite{Elleaume:km0006} is widely used in synchrotron light sources as it directly provides a 2D image of the source.
+Among the direct imaging techniques, the X-ray pinhole~\cite{Elleaume:km0006} is widely used in synchrotron light sources as it directly provides a 2D image of the source. {A recent design study for X-ray pinhole cameras can be found in \cite{PhysRevAccelBeams.27.032802}.}

 At longer wavelengths the direct imaging is limited by diffraction and interferometric techniques are preferred.
 Among them, the two-aperture interferometer \cite{Mitsuhashi:1998em} is widely used in accelerators, but it only provides a one dimensional measurement in the direction of the orientation of the apertures.
 Full 2D beam reconstruction can be obtained by a series of measurements, rotating the aperture mask between measurements~\cite{PhysRevAccelBeams.19.122801}, but at least four orientations are needed.
 A four-aperture square interferometric mask layout \cite{Masaki:wr2006} has been used to obtain a 2D source size from a single interferometric measurement, but such a mask layout suffers from decoherence due redundant sampling in Fourier space~\cite{Carilli24}.
-Moreover, the non-uniformity of aperture illumination across the mask due to the intrinsic distribution of the synchrotron radiation might irrecoverably corrupt the results~\cite{Novokshonov:2017qsa}.
+Moreover, the non-uniformity of aperture illumination across the mask due to the intrinsic distribution of the synchrotron radiation can irrecoverably corrupt the results~\cite{Novokshonov:2017qsa}. {Redundant two-dimensional mask interferometry at X-ray wavelengths has also been proposed \citep{Li:23} but similarly it will not be able to recover the relative phases and illuminations of the individual apertures.}

+{In the last years several techniques are arising to guarantee high resolution and fast measurement needed from the upcoming 4th generation of synchrotron light sources \citep{PhysRevAccelBeams.25.052801, PhysRevLett.131.185001, Curcio2024}.}

+{In this paper we propose the combination of Non Redundant Aperture (NRA) mask interferometry in combination to gain fitting \cite{1987Natur.328..694H, 1980SPIE..231...18S}, two technique broadly used in astronomy separately and united here for the first time.
+This combination provides a full transverse characterization of the electron beam in a single acquisition, using the visible part of the synchrotron radiation.
+The main components of the optical setup are out of vacuum and data is acquired using a standard CCD.
+The analysis can be performed online and results can be used in a feedback loop to guarantee a stable emittance in both planes}

-Non-redundant 2D aperture masks and 'gain fitting' to deal with non-uniform illumination are techniques broadly used in astronomy~\cite{1987Natur.328..694H, 1980SPIE..231...18S}.
-We combine these two techniques and adapt them to apply to particle accelerators to reliably provide a full characterisation of the 2D beam in a single measurement using the visible part of the synchrotron radiation.
-In this paper we present the technique and use it to characterize the ALBA electron beam.
+In this paper, we present the technique in detail and use it to characterize the ALBA electron beam.